 Scholarships for People Who Have a Lucky Last Name

 This scholarship at North Carolina State University awards $10,000 to in-state students and $15,000 to out-of-state students who are lucky enough to be born with the last name "Gatling" or "Gatlin".
 You need to be able to show proof that you were born with the name, and the application is turned it at the same time you apply for financial aid.
-The next application deadline this year is February 15th, 2020.
+The next application deadline is February 15th.

 This scholarship gives students attending Harvard and who have the last name "Downer" a chance to get some money.
 Preference is given to students from Vermont and who are descendants of Harvard graduates of the class of 1889.
-Award amount varies.
+Award amount and submission date varies.

-The Leavenworth Scholarship at Hamilton College in New York is for—you guessed it—students with the last name "Leavenworth".
+The Leavenworth Scholarship at Hamilton College in New York is for—you guessed it—students with the last name "Leavenworth."
 The award amount isn't specified, and applications are accepted through the school.

 This competition awards $1,500 every two years to a student who can prove they are related to the Van Valkenburg family who immigrated to the USA from the Netherlands in 1644.
 The last name can have slight variations, but you'll have to be able to prove the lineage.
 Applicants must write a 500 word essay about what the family heritage means to you.
 The award can be used at any university, and the deadline is March 1st.